 Tinderprise – The future of supplier management

-A year or so ago I spoke at an Intel event entitled Business APIs, or something similar.
+Some while back, I spoke at an Intel event entitled Business APIs, or something similar.
 My first reaction to being asked to attend was that this was unlikely to be a strategic event, given the focus on application programming interfaces.

 I left the event believing that if you do not have an API strategy, you do not, in fact, have a business strategy in the digital economy.
 More recently, I was having a stimulating conversation with a senior player in a large enterprise organisation about the evolving nature of business models.